MS2716/quantium/README.md

 Getting the data filtered and cleaned for specific purpose.

 ## Data Visualizer
-Making the line chart using the plotly
+Making the line chart using the plotly.

+## Data Dressup
+Adding the css to get the data according to the regions by adding the radio button for it.